 Step 3: Format Cells window pops up.
 You can see the values set as Currency and Symbol as Dollar ($).
 Change the Symbol to None then Click OK.

-You can bring up the Format Cells dialog box by pressing keyboard shortcuts CTRL+1.
+You can bring up the Format Cells dialog box by pressing the keyboard shortcut CTRL+1.

-The whole selected range will convert as a dollar signless version of the original dataset similar sown in the image below.
+The whole selected range will convert as a dollar signless version of the original dataset similar shown in the image below.

-Read More: How to Remove Specific Characters in Excel ( 5 Ways)
+Read More: How to Remove Currency Symbol in Excel

 Method 2: RIGHT LEN Function to Remove Dollar Sign

-As the dollar sign precedes all the values, we can use the RIGHT function to fetch all the characters except the dollar sign.
+As the dollar sign precedes all the values, we can use the RIGHT and LEN functions to fetch all the characters except the dollar sign.
 In order to use the RIGHT function, we have to transform the values along with the dollar sign as Text.

 Step 1: Put an apostrophe (‘) before the values (with the dollar sign) in the cells.